 As a student with a disability, it is important to take a responsibility for you own safety by participating in mandatory practice drills.
 The evaluation of a person who uses a wheelchair is best left to emergency personnel with extensive training in evacuation procedures and the proper equipment.
 Asking untrained individuals to assist in evacuation could lead to injury to yourself or the person assisting you.
-Please contact Accessibility at (336-734-7378 or 336-734-7155) or Email for Accessibility Resources (open in new window) disabilityservices@forsythtech.edu.
+Please contact Accessibility Resources Counselor(s) at (336-734-7378 or 336-734-7155) or <a href="mailto:Emailto